DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-11-Base64Encoding.md

 }
 ```

-The __ConvertSextet__ function handles the extracting the 6 bits which make up the sextet from the 3 octel string.
-If then converts the 6 bits into base10,  and uses that to look up it's matching character.
-Again,  this function has to take care and right-pad the sextet with zeros if the input block is too short.
+The __ConvertSextet__ function handles extracting the 6 bits which make up the sextet from the 24bit string.
+It then converts the 6 bits into base10,  and uses that to look up it's matching character.
+This function also has to take care to right-pad the sextet with zeros if the input block is too short.

 ```c#
 private string ConvertSextet(int sextetNumber, string block)